RebeccaRGB/lisakeys/README.md

 To compile the sketch you must add the USB Host Shield library to the Arduino IDE, found [here](https://github.com/felis/USB_Host_Shield_2.0).
 Or, if you do not plan to use Reverse Translator Mode, you can comment out the line `#define USBK_USE_HOST_SHIELD` in `usbkeysconfig.h`.

 There are also gerber files for a shield to make connections and configuration easier.
-Or you can [buy a PCB from Aisler](https://aisler.net/p/EULWZNWF).
+You can [buy a PCB from Aisler](https://aisler.net/p/EULWZNWF).

 ## Connections